atenearesearchgroup/chatgpt-uml/ModelingExamples/TemplemanLibrary.md

     * Graduate students may borrow up to 8 items (books or journals) simultaneously.
 They may have the journals for 3 days and the books for two weeks.
     * Professors may borrow up to 16 items (books or journals) simultaneously.
 They may have the journals for 2 weeks and the books for 8 weeks.
 * Borrowed items must be returned before their deadlines.
 Users who fail to return an item on time will be charged a daily fine according to the established rates.
-* Borrowers must return items to librarians, along with the corresponding fine in case of late return of the loan.
+* Borrowers must return items to librarians on duty, along with the corresponding fine in case of late return of the loan.
-* A librarian can withdraw borrowing rights from any user if the user does not pay the fine in full at the time of returning the loan.
+* Any librarian on duty can withdraw borrowing rights from any user if the user does not pay the fine in full at the time of returning the loan.

 ## Questions